Translaetd by Vidyavachaspati V. Panoli

 1-I-29.
 O Death, tell us of that, of the great Beyond, about which man entertain doubt.
 Nachiketas does not pray for any other boon than this which enters into the secret that is hidden.

-See also Ashta dasa peeta Durga Stotram
+See also Narayana Stotram

 1-II-1.
 Different is (that which is) preferable; and different, indeed, is the pleasurable.
 These two, serving different purposes, blind man.
 Good accrues to him who, of these two, chooses the preferable.
 He who chooses the pleasurable falls from the goal.